Two-dimensional chromatography: Liquid chromatography-liquid chromatography

-Two dimensional liquid chromatography (2D-LC) combines two separate analyses of liquid chromatography into one data analysis.
-Modern 2-D liquid chromatography has its origins in the late 1970s to early 1980s.
+Two-dimensional liquid chromatography (2D-LC) combines two separate analyses of liquid chromatography into one data analysis.
+Modern 2D liquid chromatography has its origins in the late 1970s to early 1980s.
 During this time, the hypothesized principles of 2D-LC were being proven via experiments conducted along with supplementary conceptual and theoretical work.
 It was shown that 2D-LC could offer quite a bit more resolving power compared to the conventional techniques of one-dimensional liquid chromatography.
 In the 1990s, the technique of 2D-LC played an important role in the separation of extremely complex substances and materials found in the proteomics and polymer fields of study.
 Unfortunately, the technique had been shown to have a significant disadvantage when it came to analysis time.
 Early work with 2D-LC was limited to small portion of liquid phase separations due to the long analysis time of the machinery.
 Modern 2D-LC techniques tackled that disadvantage head on, and have significantly reduced what was once a damaging feature.
 Modern 2D-LC has an instrumental capacity for high resolution separations to be completed in an hour or less.
 Due to the growing need for instrumentation to perform analysis on substances of growing complexity with better detection limits, the development of 2D-LC pushes forward.
 Instrumental parts have become a mainstream industry focus and are much easier to attain then before.
 Prior to this, 2D-LC was performed using components from 1D-LC instruments, and would lead to results of varying degrees in both accuracy and precision.
 The reduced stress on instrumental engineering has allowed for pioneering work in the field and technique of 2D-LC.

-The purpose of employing this technique is to separate mixtures that one dimensional liquid chromatography otherwise cannot separate effectively.
-Two dimensional liquid chromatography is better suited to analyzing complex mixtures samples such as urine, environmental substances and forensic evidence such as blood.
+The purpose of employing this technique is to separate mixtures that one-dimensional liquid chromatography otherwise cannot separate effectively.
+Two-dimensional liquid chromatography is better suited to analyzing complex mixtures samples such as urine, environmental substances and forensic evidence such as blood.

 Difficulties in separating mixtures can be attributed to the complexity of the mixture in the sense that separation cannot occur due to the number of different effluents in the compound.
-Another problem associated with one dimensional liquid chromatography involves the difficulty associated to resolving closely related compounds.
-Closely related compounds have similar chemical properties that may prove difficult to separate based on polarity, charge, etc. Two dimensional liquid chromatography provides separation based on more than one chemical or physical property.
+Another problem associated with one-dimensional liquid chromatography involves the difficulty associated to resolving closely related compounds.
+Closely related compounds have similar chemical properties that may prove difficult to separate based on polarity, charge, etc. Two-dimensional liquid chromatography provides separation based on more than one chemical or physical property.
 Using an example from Nagy and Vekey, a mixture of peptides can be separated based on their basicity, but similar peptides may not elute well.
 Using a subsequent LC technique, the similar basicity between the peptides can be further separated by employing differences in apolar character.